-Early versions of the Avalon received the same engine as the Camry and looked quite similar to the Camry if you squinted just right, but that changed a bit with the redesigned version introduced for 2000.
-This version, was genuinely roomier and featured some options you couldn't yet get on the Camry, like a navigation system and electronic stability control plus Brake Assist.
-Side airbags were also standard on all models.
-At that time the 3.0-liter V-6 made 210 hp.
+Early versions of the Avalon received the same engine as the Camry and looked quite similar to the Camry (if you squinted).
+A redesigned version, introduced for 2000, changed that.
+The new version was genuinely roomier and featured options not offered on the Camry, including a navigation system and electronic stability control plus Brake Assist.
+At that time, the 3.0-liter V-6 made 210 hp.
 These Avalon models are extremely smooth and comfortable but not particularly rewarding to drive.

-The Avalon was completely redesigned for 2005, with a sleek, very aerodynamic new shape and new 280-horsepower (later 268 hp, though no change to the engine), 3.5-liter V-6, and Toyota right away tried to address those who wanted a little more performance with a slightly sportier Touring model that included a firmer suspension calibration along with larger wheels and spruced-up trim.
-In these models, the V-6 and five-speed automatic shifted almost perceptively, in Lexus-like fashion.
-The ride was just as composed as in the previous generation but handling was improved—without anything close to a truly sporty feel, however.
-A huge trunk and space to sprawl in the backseat were the hallmarks, and a battery of sound insulation and acoustic windshield kept it whisper-quiet inside.
+The Avalon was completely redesigned for 2005, with a sleek, very aerodynamic new shape and new 280-horsepower (later 268 hp) 3.5-liter V-6.
+Toyota tried to satisfy those who wanted more performance, with a slightly sportier Touring model that included a firmer suspension calibration along with larger wheels and spruced-up trim.
+In these models, the V-6 and five-speed automatic shifted almost imperceptibly, in Lexus-like fashion.
+Their ride was just as composed as in the previous generation, but handling was better—without, however, anything even close to a truly sporty feel.
+A huge trunk and space to sprawl in the backseat were the Avalon's hallmarks, and layers of sound insulation and acoustic windshield kept it whisper-quiet inside.

 Offered in a range of models from XL and XLS up to Touring and Limited models, this generation of Toyota Avalon offered more technological features than any Toyota model up until the new 2010 Toyota Prius.
 Rain-sensing wipers, xenon HID headlamps, remote engine start, and the Dynamic Laser Cruise Control System were all available.
 Top Limited models got heated and ventilated seats, a smart-key system, power rear sunshade, and high-end JBL sound.

-Toyota gave the Avalon a very mild reskin for 2012, with extensively reworked sheetmetal and a new interior including improved backseat comfort and reclining back seats.
-Throughout this generation, the Avalon demonstrated creamy ride quality and high assembly quality, with some new features included for 2012--namely, Bluetooth audio streaming.
+Later models of this generation received a very mild reskin for 2012, along with a new interior that improved backseat comfort and added reclining back seats.
+Throughout this generation, the Avalon was known for its creamy ride and excellent assembly quality, with Bluetooth audio streaming added the same year.

 The Avalon has an excellent reputation for reliability and has held its resale value well.
 But in recent years, the Avalon's price tag has grown larger.
 A new Avalon Limited can reach beyond $40,000, well into luxury territory, where the related Lexus ES anchors that franchise.